JetBrains/Qodana/topics/qodana-clang.md

 <step>
 <p>Open the <a href="qodana-yaml.md" anchor="Example+of+different+configuration+options"><code>qodana.yaml</code></a> file
 and use the <code>include</code> and <code>exclude</code> configuration options to configure the list of inspections.
-Alternatively, you can configure inspections in the <code>.clang-tidy</code> file, see the configuration example on the
-<a href="%clang-config%">GitHub</a> website.
-After configuring, save this file under the project root.</p>
+Alternatively, you can configure inspections in the <code>.clang-tidy</code> file - see the configuration example on the <a href="%clang-config%">GitHub website</a> for more details.
+After configuring your inspections, save this file to the project root.</p>
 <tip>
-<p>You can get the list of all available Clang-Tidy inspections using the following command:</p>
+<p>For the full list of available Clang-Tidy inspections, use this command:</p>
 <tabs group="clang-tidy-commands">
 <tab id="qodana-clang-full-linux" title="Linux" group-key="clang-linux">
 <code-block>clang-tidy -list-checks -checks="*"</code-block>